East Iceland Guide

 Seydisfjordur has developed a thriving art scene.
 The Skalanes nature reserve at the mouth of the fjord combines art residencies with wildlife watching.
 Galleries and craft workshops dot the town.
 The LungA art festival in July draws artists and musicians from across Europe.
 Despite its small population of around 700 people, the town punches well above its weight culturally.

 Practically speaking, Seydisfjordur has a handful of restaurants, a small supermarket, and several guesthouses and hotels.
-The ferry terminal dominates the harbor, and on arrival days the town briefly swells with passengers and vehicles before settling back into its peaceful rhythm.
 Allow at least half a day here, but a full day or overnight stay lets you absorb the atmosphere properly.

 East Fjords Drive